vanderbilt-data-science/ai_summer/README.md

 Wed, May 18	Text applications / inferencing pipeline / sharing your work interactively with Gradio

-Fri, May 20	Training for text / pushing to hub / custom Gradio
+Fri, May 20	Training for text / pushing to hub / custom Gradio - see https://github.com/vanderbilt-data-science/ai-summer-gradio

 Mon, May 23	Audio models